juanmagdev/ThinkPad-Red-Led-Control/README.md

 - **Support for Uppercase and Special Characters in Morse Code**: Currently, only lowercase letters and numbers are supported for Morse code.
 Uppercase letters and special characters need to be handled.
 - **Fix Known Bugs**: Resolve issues with UI state updates, reading LED state, and state resetting after a reboot.
 - **Interface to Control Morse Code Blinking Speed**: Implement a user interface to allow users to customize the speed of the Morse code blinking.

 ## How It Works
 The extension modifies the state of the ThinkPad LED light through the **ec_sys** module in the Linux kernel.
 Depending on the command chosen (off, on, or blinking), the appropriate command is executed via `pkexec` to manage the LED state.
-The Morse code functionality sends a sequence of on/off commands to the LED light to represent each character in the entered message.

-## How It Works
-The extension modifies the state of the ThinkPad LED light through the **ec_sys** module in the Linux kernel.
-Depending on the command chosen (off, on, or blinking), the appropriate command is executed via `pkexec` to manage the LED state.